The leaves are changing. Temps are cooling down. Autumn is coming. It’s time for a corn maze, a pumpkin patch, costumes, and Trick-or-Treating!

 Take an enchanted Luminary Night Hike through Glenwood Gardens and learn about the natural history of Southwestern Ohio’s wildlife through first-person interpretation on this 1-mile walk.
 Along the way, encounter actors who depict the creatures that call this area home.
 Happening on Sept.
 21, 2019 and registration is required.

-Gorman Heritage Farm hosts their Sunflower Festival, October 5 and 6, 2019.
-Live music, hayrides, pumpkins, craft vendors, food trucks, corn maze, sunflower maze, meet the farm animals, Farm Fun Education Station, MadTree Beer Garden, and cut your own sunflowers ($1 per stem or 12 for $10).
+Gorman Heritage Farm hosts their Sunflower Festival, October 3 and 4, 2020.
+Live music, hayrides, pumpkins, craft vendors, food trucks, corn maze, sunflower maze, meet the farm animals, Farm Fun Education Station, MadTree Beer Garden, and cut your own sunflowers.

 Get your tickets for the Zombie Ball at Pyramid Hill Sculpture Park.
 Dress as your favorite UnDead characters including zombies, vampires, and mummies.
 They’ll have a DJ, haunted hayride, a zombie photo-booth, and more.
 Guests can also select to arrive on the BLOOD-red carpet in a hearse graciously provided by Brown-Dawson-Flick Funeral Home.

 Take the kids on a Magic Forest Halloween Hike at Caldwell Nature Park.
 These hikes do sell out every year so be sure to get your spot secured.
-Happening Oct.
-18 and 19, 2019.
+2020 dates TBD.

 Tricks or Treats at the Ohio Renaissance Festival happens Oct.
-26-27, 2019.
+31-Nov.
+1, 2020.
 Bring your wee ones 12 and under for FREE and enjoy trick or treating around the village.
 Costume contests for adults and kids and pumpkin decorating for the kids.
 Enjoy your favorite show, mug of ale, and delicious foods.

 Fall Fun, All Season Long!